-7.1.1.6 Sounds from Vessels, HDD Boring, and Other Acoustic Devices boring will propagate into the marine environment to any measurable degree; therefore, we conclude the effects from this stressor are insignificant.
+7.1.1.6 Sounds from Vessels, HDD Boring, and Other Acoustic Devices

 During transit, noise from the vessels will propagate into the marine environment.
 Brief interruptions in communication via masking are possible, though unlikely given the movements of whales and seals as well as the vessels.
 Therefore, we conclude the effects from this stressor are insignificant.